Utah First In The Nation To Lower Its DUI Limit To .05 Percent

 "Nearly 70 percent of alcohol-related fatalities in this country are caused by someone with ... a BAC of 0.15 and above," Shedlbower says, three times the new limit in Utah.

-So, will drunk driving arrests in Utah increase starting Dec.
+So, will drunken driving arrests in Utah increase starting Dec.
 30?
 Probably not, says Sgt.
 Nick Street with the Utah Highway Patrol.

 "Troopers and officers throughout the state should already be arresting based on impairment, not based on a per se limit, and that standard is not going to change," he says.